sgmurphy/wordpress-plugins/hummingbird-performance/readme.txt

 4. Use suggestions to make improvements and speed up your site.

 == Changelog ==

+= 3.7.3 ( 2024-03-21 ) =
+- New: Replaced deprecated FID check with INP in performance test

 = 3.7.2 ( 2024-01-16 ) =
 - New: Use static IPs for Critical CSS service